MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

 ::: moniker range="vs-2019"

-Start by downloading the Visual Studio 2019 bootstrapper from either the [Visual Studio downloads page](https://visualstudio.microsoft.com/downloads) or the [Visual Studio 2019 Releases](https://docs.microsoft.com/visualstudio/releases/2019/history#installing-an-earlier-release) page for your chosen version and edition of Visual Studio.
+You can get the Visual Studio 2019 bootstrapper from either the [Visual Studio downloads page](https://visualstudio.microsoft.com/downloads) or the [Visual Studio 2019 Releases](https://docs.microsoft.com/visualstudio/releases/2019/history#installing-an-earlier-release) page for your chosen version and edition of Visual Studio.
 Your setup file --or bootstrapper-- will match or be similar to one of the following:

 | Edition                    | File                                                                    |
 |----------------------------|-------------------------------------------------------------------------|